 John hired French winemaker Bernard Portet (who we originally met with) to look for premium wine regions outside of France to grow and produce Bordeaux style wines.
 Wine education for Bernard began early in life – his father was a technical director at Château Lafite Rothschild; Bernard was raised tasting vintages every year from this storied winery.
-Bernard came to Napa Valley in 1970 and determined the site location for Clos du Val Winery in part due to a broken air conditioner – while driving the Silverado Trail with his hand out the window he noticed at a certain point the temperature dropped as he drove southward (cooler temperatures he preferred for his style of wines).
-This was in the southern part of the valley near the site of present-day Clos du Val.
+Bernard came to Napa Valley in 1970 and determined the site location for Clos du Val Winery in part due to a broken air conditioner – while driving the Silverado Trail with his hand out the window he noticed at a certain point the temperature dropped as he drove southward indicating cooler temperatures he preferred for his style of wines.
+This was in the southern part of Napa Valley near the site of present-day Clos du Val.

 Bernard oversaw the planting of their initial vineyards including Zinfandel with Dick Steltzner; Bernard was the founding winemaker in 1972.
 Bernard’s style of wines never wavered over the years – he was trained in classic French winemaking.
 He told us, “My wines are a reflection of culture” referring to France where meals are usually accompanied by wine.
 In the early 1970s at Clos du Val, he began crafting wines that were balanced and were meant to pair with foods; these wines were also blended to bring out additional complexities.
 This was opposite of many winemakers at the time who were trying to preserve varietal characteristics (single varietal wines) and were trying to highlight the richness of the Napa fruit both in the aromas and on the palate.